william-opie/home-media-server/README.md

 # Docker Compose NAS
-(This is a fork; see the original [repo here](https://github.com/AdrienPoupa/docker-compose-nas))
+This is a fork; see the original [docker-compose-nas project repo here](https://github.com/AdrienPoupa/docker-compose-nas).

-After searching for the perfect NAS solution, I realized what I wanted could be achieved with some Docker containers on a vanilla Linux box.
-The result is an opinionated Docker Compose configuration capable of browsing indexers to retrieve media resources and downloading them through a WireGuard VPN with port forwarding.
+Most of the README content comes from the original repo; I have made some edits to account for the changes I have made in this fork.

-SSL certificates and remote access through Tailscale are supported.
+This is a simple Docker compose project used to create a media server on your home network.

-Requirements: Any Docker-capable recent Linux box with Docker Engine and Docker Compose V2.
+This fork differs from the original in that it uses Caddy as a reverse proxy (instead of Traefik), and Pihole is installed by default (instead of Adguard, which is an optional add-on in the original project).

-I am running it in Ubuntu Server 22.04; I also tested this setup on a [Synology DS220+ with DSM 7.1](#synology-quirks).
+Requirements: Any Docker-capable recent Linux distro with Docker Engine and Docker Compose V2.

 ![Docker-Compose NAS Homepage](https://github.com/AdrienPoupa/docker-compose-nas/assets/15086425/3492a9f6-3779-49a5-b052-4193844f16f0)